What is ERP? Enterprise Resource Planning (ERP) explained

 The adoption of cloud-based ERP systems is on the rise, allowing SMEs in particular to leverage the scalability, flexibility, and cost-effectiveness of cloud computing.

-This shift will continue to grow, enabling better and quicker access to data and applications—anytime, and from anywhere.
+This means better and quicker access to data and applications—anytime, and from anywhere.

 Sustainable software

-What’s more, future ERP systems are likely to incorporate more features that support environmental sustainability and green initiatives.
+What’s more, future ERP systems are likely to incorporate more features that support these objectives, because S-ERP systems must have the flexibility to accommodate evolving sustainability goals and technological advancements.

 Meeting the needs of SMEs